Rajacenna: Career

-When Rajacenna was 16 years old, she took up pencil drawing seriously, inspired by an Italian street artist.
+any drawing lessons or familiarity with techniques.

 After three months her work was published in the art book Amazing Pencil Portraits 2.
 In 2012, she was published again in Amazing Pencil Portraits 3.

-She was awarded by CosmoGirl "Born to Lead award" and she was awarded as one of the 400 most influential women in the Netherlands according to Viva magazine.
+In 2011, Justin Bieber ordered a drawing of himself from Rajacenna, which he praised.

 In May 2015, she worked with the band Owl City singer-songwriter Adam Young, for whom she made a promotional drawing and a time lapse video of the cover art of his album, Mobile Orchestra.

+Rajacenna states that she was inspired to use her feet to create art after joking about it with a reporter during an interview.

+In April 2023, Rajacenna posted a video to her YouTube channel in which she creates eight different portraits simultaneously using both of her hands as well as both of her feet.